 The Citation Latitude comes equipped with two Pratt & Whitney PW306D1 full authority digital engine control (FADEC) turbofan engines.
 These powerful engines are rated at 5,907 pounds of thrust each, allowing for the Citation Latitude’s impressive performance.
 This private business jet requires only 3,580 feet of runway to take off and 2,480 feet of runway to land on a standard day.
 The Citation Latitude is capable of climbing to 43,000 feet in just 26 minutes.
 The Citation Latitude features an impressive transcontinental range of 2,850 nautical miles and a maximum certified operating altitude of 45,000 feet.
 This private jet features a maximum high cruise speed of 446 knots for a swift flight to your business destination.

 The Cessna Corporation selected the Garmin 5000 avionics suite for the Citation Latitude.
-Three 14 inch touchscreen liquid crystal display screens can serve interchangeably as primary flight displays (PFDs) or multifunction displays (MFDs) but are commonly set up in a multi-pane configuration, where the middle pedestal acts as the MFD and the remaining two displays function as the PFDs.
-This advanced avionics suite utilizes Garmin’s Synthetic Vision Technology (SVT), which provides a virtual reality perspective of obstacles, traffic, and terrain even in Instrument Flight Rule (IFR) or night time Visual Flight Rule (VFR) conditions.
+Three 14-inch touchscreen liquid crystal display screens can serve interchangeably as primary flight displays (PFDs) or multifunction displays (MFDs) but are commonly set up in a multi-pane configuration, where the middle pedestal acts as the MFD, and the remaining two displays function as the PFDs.
+This advanced avionics suite utilizes Garmin’s Synthetic Vision Technology (SVT), which provides a virtual reality perspective of obstacles, traffic, and terrain even in Instrument Flight Rule (IFR) or nighttime Visual Flight Rule (VFR) conditions.
 Components of the Garmin 5000 avionics suite include an automatic flight control system, integrated avionics units, a weather radar, Attitude Heading Reference Systems (AHRS), flight management systems, a Terrain Awareness Warning System (TAWS), distance measuring equipment, Traffic Collision Avoidance System (TCAS II), an emergency locator transmitter, a radio altimeter, a cockpit voice recorder, transponders with ADS-B Out capability, standby instrumentation, and maintenance diagnostic capabilities.

 Phenomenal Performance on Transcontinental Flights

 One improvement Cessna designed on the Latitude was improved aerodynamics that will reduce drag and cockpit noise.
 The Latitude doesn’t have winglets, but rather “swooplets”, the same as the Sovereign.
-These “swooplets” provide the same aerodynamic edge that winglets provide, but with less weight.
-Cessna also kept the fly by wire system for the flight controls, which has been a simple and proven system as it reduces weight over conventional cable and pulley systems.
+These “swooplets” provide the same aerodynamic edge that winglets provide but with less weight.
+Cessna also kept the fly-by-wire system for the flight controls, which has been a simple and proven system as it reduces weight over conventional cable and pulley systems.

-It’s no wonder that customers are excited about Cessna’s latest aircraft addition to the midsize market.
 From improved performance and aerodynamics to the larger size of the cabin and in-flight amenities, those who travel on the Latitude will undoubtedly be satisfied with all the aircraft has to offer.

 www.flyingmag.com – June 2015- Cessna Citation Latitude versus…the World?